mcsee/Software-Design-Articles/Articles/TDD Conference 2021/TDD Conference 2021 - All Talks/readme.md

 First International Test Driven Development took place on July 10th.

+> TL;DR: An Index on all conference talks

 In this series, I included every talk together with my notes and further reading.

 Hopefully, a lot of readers will watch and re-watch the talks, as they are worth several reviews.